 - Analytical/performance cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around our site when they are using it.
-This helps us to improve the way our site works, for example, by ensuring that users are finding what they are looking for easily.
+They allow us to recognise and count the number of visitors and to see how visitors move around our websites when they are using it.
+This helps us to improve the way our websites work, for example, by ensuring that users are finding what they are looking for easily.

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.
+However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our websites.

 In order to optimise our service we apply Google Analytics and our own statistical analyses.

 - Google Analytics is a web analysis service provided by Google, which is used for purposes of market research and ensuring that the service meets user requirements.
 Google Analytics uses "cookies", which are placed on your computer to make it possible to analyse how you make use of the service.
 The information generated by the cookies about your use of the service (including your pseudonymised IP address) is as a rule transmitted to and stored by Google on servers in the United States .
 Google uses this information in order to evaluate your use of the service and to create reports on activities for the operator of the service.
 Google may also transmit this information to third parties if this is prescribed by law, or if third parties process the data on behalf of Google.
 On no account will Google connect your IP address with other Google data.
 At https://tools.google.com/dlpage/gaoptout?hl=en-GB you can, with effect for the future, opt out of the recording and saving of your data at any time.
 In addition we use Google Analytics remarketing and reports on demographic features and interests in order to display to website visitors relevant advertisements on the partner websites of the Google display and search network.
 The saving of cookies makes it possible to analyse user behaviour and activate interest-based advertising.